FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/unistore-api/readme.md

 }
 ```

-### Verification of configuration fingerprint
+### Verify configuration fingerprint

-Configuration fingerprint is used as part of the optimistic locking
+The configuration fingerprint is part of the optimistic locking mechanism.
+By
-mechanism - by comparison of the configuration fingerprint from the
-beginning of the transaction and at commit operation it is possible to
+comparing fingerprints from the beginning of the transaction and from the commit
-find out if other UniConfig transaction has already changed affected
+operation, it is possible to see if another UniConfig transaction has already
-UniStore node.
-In case of UniStore nodes, fingerprint is always updated
+modified the affected UniStore node.
+For Unistore nodes, the fingerprint is
-to the value of transaction-id (UUID) of the last committed transaction
+always updated to match the transaction id (UUID) of the last committed
-that contained the UniStore node.
+transaction containing the UniStore node.

 ```bash Reading UniStore node with ID **'global'**
 curl --location --request GET 'http://localhost:8181/rests/data/network-topology:network-topology/topology=unistore/node=global/configuration-metadata/last-configuration-fingerprint?content=nonconfig' \